Front-E/HTMLCSS-LandingPage/README.md

 You can also run a visual test using the command `npm run visual:module1`, replacing the number with one that corresponds with the module you are working in.

 Previewing Your Work
 In order to see your changes in a browser, you can run npm start from the command line.
-This will open a browser and you should see your landing page.